What links our “dożynki”- harvest festivals with harvest time in Poland?

 How do Poles celebrate now?

-Harvest festivals in contemporary Poland are obviously a little different, though the party is definitely a key element.
+Harvest festivals in Poland are obviously a little different now.
 In communist times, the hosts were the local and regional administrations.
-Villages sometimes still had a ceremony in the local church to keep up tradition as with the ruin of estates during the 19th century and world wars, priests took over the roles of receiving the harvest from the parishioners.
-Nowadays this tradition has prevailed particularly since independence and there are processions to key pilgrimages sites as well as the village church.
-Meanwhile the processions now include farm machinery as well as the traditional horse and cart.
-Through mass media, there is an interest in dożynki beyond the villages and larger events take place with markets and concerts.
-All villages on a smaller or larger scale arrange dożynki, particularly the korowód and here’s an example, without vibrant accompanying music but you get the gist of what goes on and the community effort.
+Villages often still had a ceremony in the local church to keep up tradition.
+Priests took over the role of the country estate owners, receiving the harvest from the parishioners as the estates had been ruined during the 19th century and world wars.
+Nowadays this tradition has prevailed and there are processions to key pilgrimages sites as well as the village church.
+They also now include farm machinery as well as the traditional horse and cart.

-From the Baltic sea, through the lakes, the plains and the mountains, large and small, Poland reaps many harvests and after all, the origins of our people recalls the fields – pola – Polanie.
-May you all enjoy these reminders of the passing of the seasons to feel part of nature, of our collective Polish soul and our beautiful traditions which thankfully are alive and well.
+From the Baltic Sea, through the lakes, the plains and the mountains, Poland reaps many harvests.
+The origins of our people recall the pola (fields) – as we come from the Polanie tribes – the people of the fields.
+May you all enjoy this reminder of the passing seasons, feel part of nature, of our collective Polish soul and our beautiful traditions which are thankfully alive and well.

-written with the help of: The Polish Year – MSGR Zdzisław Peszkowski (Figaro Press) and Święta Polskie – Barbara Ogrodowska (Alfa-Vero 1996)
+Feature photograph is from the Sarnaki, Mazowsze region Dożynki harvest festival in 2024.
+Article written with the help of: The Polish Year – MSGR Zdzisław Peszkowski (Figaro Press) and Święta Polskie – Barbara Ogrodowska (Alfa-Vero 1996).

 Related Blogs